team113sanger/Gen_Effects_CDS2_loss_Uveal_melanoma_RNAseq/documentation/Alignment_and_Filtering_of_mouse_reads_wXenofilteR.md

 source ${PROJECTDIR:?unset}/scripts/pdx_processing/source_me.sh
 ```
 #### R environment
-If you're interested in reproducing the R environment, for a the code used in R 4.2.2 run the following commands within `R v4.2.2`, change the path on `projectdir` to the path where the repository was cloned into:
+If you're interested in reproducing the R environment, for a the code used in R 4.2.2 run the following commands within `R4.2.2`, change the path on `projectdir` to the path where the repository was cloned into:

 ```R
 projectdir<-"/lustre/7687_3364_Gen_Effects_CDS2_loss_Uveal_melanoma_RNAseq"